Blue Lights series 4: BBC One confirms Richard Dormer set to return as beloved (but very dead) Gerry Cliff

 Series 1, which aired in 2023 to critical acclaim, introduced three new PSNI probationary recruits Annie, Tommy, and Grace.
 Together with more experienced frontline response cops, they worked one of the hardest beats in the UK – Belfast, a city with unique pressures and dangers.

 Series 2, which aired in 2024, reintroduced the three rookie coppers a year into the job.
-This time, the team were faced with a drug-fuelled crime wave that led them into a loyalist estate.
+This time, the team faced a drug-fuelled crime wave that led them into a loyalist estate.

-The current 2025 series 3 meets the Belfast police response officers two years into their jobs.
-While Grace, Annie and Tommy are accustomed to life under the blue lights, their work continues to be challenging – and dangerous.
+The 2025 series 3 met the Belfast police response officers two years into their jobs.
+While Grace, Annie and Tommy were accustomed to life under the blue lights, their work continued to be challenging – and dangerous.

-The synopsis tells us: “Their work takes them into a sinister world hidden behind the veneer of middle-class life, the world of the accountants and lawyers who facilitate organised crime.
+The synopsis told us: “Their work takes them into a sinister world hidden behind the veneer of middle-class life, the world of the accountants and lawyers who facilitate organised crime.

 “The old political and criminal order has gone and a new global gang rule Belfast, bringing danger closer to home for our officers than ever before.”